Conformal Coating Masking Explained

-The fact that HZO thin film coating material penetrates every nook and cranny of a PCB is exactly what makes it so effective in protecting against corrosion and damage.
+The fact that HZO thin film coating material penetrates every nook and cranny of a PCB is exactly what makes it so effective in protecting against corrosion and water damage.
 But adversely, the material could present some challenges for electronics if applied without a thorough understanding of the design and materials used on a printed circuit board.

-Many conformal coatings, including Parylene based coatings, are dielectric, meaning that the coating material is an insulator and thus a poor conductor of electrical current.
+Many conformal coatings, including Parylene coatings, are dielectric, meaning that the coating material is an insulator and thus a poor conductor of electrical current.
 In other words, points on a PCBA, like connectors, will not function properly in some cases once a Parylene coating has been applied.

 Many of the devices that our expert technicians are tasked with tearing down and analyzing contain components that need to be shielded against HZO coating, including: